mamewotoko/podplayer/README.md

 TODO
 ----------
+* define init Activity which forwards to main activity to switch main UI
 * reset playing position after podcast selection is changed
+* use restored loadedEpisode
 * use database to manage loaded episodes
     * display mark which is already played, new item etc...
     * to reduce reload of podcast
+    * show description of playing episode
 * save podcast list and updated time as state
 * add test
     * preference